FrancoisMaki/FrancoisMaki/README.md

 Driven by a passion for learning, I constantly seek to create new, innovative, and impactful solutions that push the boundaries of creativity and productivity

 - 🌱 I’m currently learning ...
-  - Spring
+  - Spring Boot
   - Node.js
+  - Astro
   - React

-- 🤝 I’m looking forward to collaborate on open source projects.

 - ✔ Ask me about anything, I am happy to help

-- Outside tech, 💜🎮 playing videogames, 🎵 listening to music, and 🏋🏻‍♂️ excercise myslef.
+- Outside tech, 💜🎮 playing videogames, 🎵 listening to music, and 🏋🏻‍♂️ workout.

 - 📫 Reach out to me at: <a href="francoisc09r@gmail.com">francoisc09r@gmail.com</a>